uiuc-focal-lab/ORL/README.md

 ### Ablation Studies

-raining log of learning with a method on datasets of different sizes
+Training log of learning with a method on datasets of different sizes

 ![Graph 2](results/graphs/size.png)